BiomedSciAI/.github/profile/README.md

 A good starting point is to check out the pinned repositories.
 You can find all implementation details and some examples in the docs.

-Try out the notebooks we prepared for various scientific applications.
+Try out the example repositories that we prepared for various applications.